-- a) All individuals with access to VIC information or information systems will report a suspected or confirmed breath to the Privacy Officer as soon as possible and without unreasonable delay, consistent with applicable laws, regulations, policies, and procedures.
-This includes a breach in any medium or form, including paper, oral, and electronic. - b) To the extent allowed by 9 V.S.A.
-Section 2435, Notice of Security Breaches, following an assessment of the suspected or confirmed breach and as soon as practicable, the VIC will notify the originating agency from which the center received PII of the nature and scope of the suspected or confirmed breach of such information. - c) The Vermont Intelligence Center (VIC) adheres to 9 V.S.A.
+- (a) All individuals with access to VIC information or information systems will report a suspected or confirmed breach to the Privacy Officer as soon as possible and without unreasonable delay, consistent with applicable laws, regulations, policies, and procedures.
+This includes a breach in any medium or form, including paper, oral, and electronic. - (b) To the extent allowed by 9 V.S.A.
+Section 2435, Notice of Security Breaches, following an assessment of the suspected or confirmed breach and as soon as practicable, the VIC will notify the originating agency from which the center received PII of the nature and scope of the suspected or confirmed breach of such information. - (c) The VIC adheres to 9 V.S.A.
 Section 2435, Notice of Security Breaches, relating to the discovery or notification of a data breach.
-The VIC will determine whether a data breach requires notification to affected individual, in accordance with applicable laws, regulations, policies and procedures.
+The VIC will determine whether a data breach requires notification of the affected individual, in accordance with applicable laws, regulations, policies and procedures.